-Requisitions issued to the Office of Procurement Services shall be utilized for purchases of $3,000 and above, or for amounts under $3,000 in those instances where the Procurement Card may not be used, or when a payment request is not utilized.
+Requisitions issued to the office of procurement services shall be utilized for purchases of $10,000 and above, or may be utilized for amounts under $10,000 in those instances where the Procurement Card is not used, or when a payment request is not utilized.

-Direct pay invoices may be used for after the fact payment processing for purchases from approved categories up to $3,000.
-A payment request form must be issued, and the invoice must be submitted to Accounts Payable.
+Direct pay invoices may be used for after-the-fact payment processing for purchases from approved categories up to $10,000.
+A payment request form must be issued, and the invoice must be submitted to accounts payable.

-Pre-existing contracts of other public entities or groups may be utilized without further solicitation when such contracts can fulfill University requirements.
+Pre-existing contracts of other public entities and buying cooperatives may be utilized without further solicitation when such contracts can fulfill university requirements and satisfy university procurement policies.

 - Existence of previously bid internal contracts, cooperative contracts, or compacts or programs created by statute and/or administrative regulations that are applicable and desirable to the commodity or service (EC).